Paine Field: Commercial service resumes

 In June 2014, New York-based Propeller Investments asked Snohomish County to start discussions leading to their construction of a terminal and parking facility at Paine Field.
 Propeller Investments would shoulder the risk — leasing land from the airport, financing terminal construction, and finding tenant airlines.
 On March 2, 2015, Snohomish County approved a lease-option agreement that gave Propeller Airports three years to carry out preliminary design work, environmental studies and to obtain permits needed to construct a proposed two-gate passenger terminal.
 In turn, Snohomish County would receive about $429,000 per year in rent plus a share of flight and parking revenues.

 On March 4, 2016, a federal court denied an appeal by the City of Mukilteo and other citizens groups to prevent commercial flights at Paine Field.

 The ground was broken for the passenger terminal on June 5, 2017.
 The 30,000 square foot building will have two gates and will be capable of handling about 16 flights per day.
 The operator, Propeller Airports, has agreed to limit early-morning and late-night commercial flights to reduce noise impacts on Mukilteo and nearby residential areas.

-Alaska Airlines was the first to announce in May 2017 would operate from Paine Field.
+Alaska Airlines was the first to announce in May 2017 that it would operate from Paine Field.
 The airline initially announced that it would fly nine daily flights with a mix of mainline and regional jets.
 In January 2018, Alaska announced that instead all flights from Everett would be operated by its regional subsidiary, Horizon Air using the Embraer 175 regional jet, but that it would be offering 13 flights each day.
 In November 2018, the number of daily departures was again increased to 18.
 Alaska plans daily flights to several west coast destinations: Las Vegas, Los Angeles, Orange County, Phoenix, Portland, San Diego, San Francisco, and San Jose.

 United Airlines announced on August 10, 2017, that six flights a day will be operated to its hubs in Denver and San Francisco.

 Southwest Airlines announced on January 25, 2018, their intention to serve the airport with five daily flights, three to Oakland and two to Las Vegas.
 However, on November 15, 2018, Southwest reversed that decision and transferred its slots to Alaska Airlines.

 Between Alaska and United, the initial commercial flight schedule for the airport included 24 daily departures, which was 50 percent higher than airport managers had initially planned for.
 In June 2018, the FAA announced an additional review of environmental impacts of passenger airline service, delaying the start of service between November 2018 and November 2019.
 The environmental review was completed in September 2018, and no significant additional environmental impacts were found, clearing the way for commercial service to start in early 2019.